-As part of the Jennis Fitness Programme, we’ve included a series of Outdoor Body Blasts (OBB), which make a great outdoor addition to your weekly workouts.
+Jessica Ennis-Hill's Jennis Fitness exercise programme has a series of Outdoor Body Blasts (OBB), which make a great outdoor addition to your weekly workouts.
 So, what is an OBB, why are they good for you and how can you try one today?
-Jess explains all…
+Jessica Ennis-Hill explains all…

 As well as doing my Jennis Fitness Circuits (JFCs), I try to get an outdoor exercise session in once or twice a week, which is something that I call an Outdoor Body Blast (OBB).